ovcharovcoder/wpronto/README.md

 # Description

-WPronto is a portable local WordPress server for Windows.
+WPronto is a local WordPress server for Windows.

 It provides a complete local development stack including: